SHOW NOTES:

 Notes

 On Easter Sunday, 1992, I went to a performance that changed my life: Diamanda Galás.
-Her fury, and the sheer volume of her processed and amplified voice, brought tears to my eyes and a new yen to perform to my spirit.
-At this performance, one of the bartenders handed me a flier for a show she was producing at the gay nightclub Tugs Belmont--a night of video performance art to benefit AIDS activist group ACT UP.
+Her rage, and the sheer volume of her processed and amplified voice, brought tears to my eyes and a new yen to perform to my spirit.
+At this performance, one of the bartenders handed me a flier for a show she was producing at the Seattle gay nightclub Tugs Belmont--a night of video performance art to benefit AIDS activist group ACT UP.

-A day later, I was on the phone with her, asking whether I could be a part of it.
+A day later, I was on the phone with the bartender, asking whether I could be part of it.
 I had planned to debut a performance of a piece I'd written in 1989, "Barbie and the Big Hole," but this time with video.
 Tugs had a stack of video monitors in crucifix form, so it gave whatever video was playing an interesting patterned background.
 I started working with video producer Robert Russell to give "Barbie" a visual tableau.
 I also came up with a piece where I interviewed myself on video to "test" whether I was queer enough to be part of the gay community.

-Bruce, the owner of Tugs, got in touch with me and asked me to do a full-length show.
-I was out of my depression!
-It would be a video-based show, and, I decided, would be the second part of "American Language."
-This show would be based on the vowel sound "E," as previously planned, but what would the subject matter be?
+Bruce Porter, the owner of Tugs, got in touch with me and asked me to do a full-length show.
+I snapped out of my depression!
+It would be a video-based piece, and, I decided, would be the second part of American Language.
+This performance would incorporate elements of the vowel sound "E," as I'd previously planned in laying out the entire American Language series, but what would the subject matter include?

 Again, I put together a band--the songs this time around would have more synthesizer and no guitar, as I wanted a dreamier, smoother sound.
 There would be Tom on bass, a guy named Slugg Jello on cello, and Kelly Brown on percussion (as full-on 4/4-time drums were provided by the synth).
 My neighbor Mary Stewart joined the cast to be the "Queen of Satellites" for one piece and play the harp.
-I marketed the show as "Video Vaudeville," and I included some schtick-y pieces in addition to the more serious stuff, particularly a cast of video puppets who bantered with me throughout the show.
+I marketed the performance as "Video Vaudeville," and I included some schtick-y pieces in addition to the more serious stuff, particularly a cast of video puppets who bantered with me throughout the show.
 I felt those parts in particular were a little contrived, so I did not include any "puppet banter" here, only pictures.

 The show premiered on October 12, 1992.
 The gay press loved it.
 The mainstream press hated it.
 We played once a week for a month, to medium crowds.
 The owner of Tugs, Bruce, didn't understand the show, as it had become less and less of an outright "gay" show in production.
 No matter.
-The following January, I brought the show to 911 Media Arts Center for a weekend (with only Slugg on cello and the rest of the musical parts redone on synthesizer), which had a huge screen for video projections.
+The following January, I brought the performance to 911 Media Arts Center for a weekend (with only Slugg on cello and the rest of the musical parts on synthesizer), which had a huge screen for video projections.

-The show was not without its share of technical problems, although it went much more smoothly than The Alphabet of Savages had gone.
-This was the first show I'd done that had had a month-long run.
+The performance was not without its share of technical problems, although it went much more smoothly than The Alphabet of Savages had gone.
+This was the first show I'd done that had a month-long run.
 It was also, I vowed, the last show I would sing my way through!
 By the end of the run, I realized that I really needed voice lessons if I ever wanted to try that again.
 Fortunately, the (lack of) strength of my singing voice has no bearing on the printed page.